-The Stannington Infant School SEND Policy A copy of the SEND register Guidance on identification of SEND in the Code of Practise Information available through Sheffield's SEND Local offer on the school website Provision maps for each half term detailing provision for individual and groups of pupils Reports from Outside Agencies via our CPOMS safeguarding electronic system
+- The Stannington Infant School SEND Policy - A copy of the SEND register - Guidance on identification of SEND in the Code of Practise - Information available through Sheffield's SENDD Local offer on the school website - Provision maps for each half term detailing provision for individual and groups of pupils

 Headteacher

 It is the Head teacher's responsibility to:

-Ensure that the Inclusion Co-ordinator is able to influence strategic decisions in SEND Put in place arrangements to ensure that parents are regularly engaged in discussions about the progress of their child at least three times per year.
-Ensure a process is in place for involving parents and children in reviewing provision and planning for pupils identified SEND Governors The governing body must ensure that:
+- Ensure that the Inclusion Co-ordinator is able to influence strategic decisions in SEND - Put in place arrangements to ensure that parents are regularly engaged in discussions about the progress of their child at least three times per year. - Ensure a process is in place for involving parents and children in reviewing provision and planning for pupils identified SEND

+Governors

+The governing body must ensure that:

-The necessary provision is made for any child who has SEND Teachers in school are aware of the importance of identifying and providing for those children who have SEND Parents are notified of a decision by the school that SEND provision is being made for their child The Special Educational Needs Code of Practice (2014) is adhered to when carrying out its duties towards all children with SEND, providing strategic support to the head teacher The SEND Policy is published on the school website A qualified teacher is designated as Inclusion Co-ordinator Arrangements are in place to support children with medical conditions Information regarding arrangements for the admission of disabled pupils is published, including steps taken to prevent disabled children being treated less favourably than others, the facilities provided to assist access of disabled children, and their accessibility plans The name of the person responsible for co-ordinating SEND provision is published in the school prospectus The governors of Stannington Infant School are responsible for entrusting the Head teacher Mrs Sarah Binns to monitor Safeguarding and Child Protection procedures.
+- The necessary provision is made for any child who has SEND - Teachers in school are aware of the importance of identifying and providing for those children who have SEND - Parents are notified of a decision by the school that SEND provision is being made for their child - The Special Educational Needs Code of Practice (2014) is adhered to when carrying out its duties towards all children with SEND, providing strategic support to the head teacher - The SEND Policy is published on the school website - A qualified teacher is designated as Inclusion Co-ordinator - Arrangements are in place to support children with medical conditions - Information regarding arrangements for the admission of disabled pupils is published, including steps taken to prevent disabled children being treated less favourably than others, the facilities provided to assist access of disabled children, and their accessibility plans - The name of the person responsible for co-ordinating SEND provision is published in the school prospectus

+The governors of Stannington Infant School are responsible for entrusting the Head teacher Mrs Sarah Binns to monitor Safeguarding and Child Protection procedures.
 In a support and challenge role the governors ensure that the school is as inclusive as possible and treats all children, staff and parents in an equitable way.
-They monitor and review the SEND policy and all other statutory policies as defined by the DfE.
-Admissions arrangements Please refer to the information contained in our school prospectus.
+They monitor and review the SEND policy and all other statutory policies as defined by the DFE.